QuixoticLcy/Weather-and-Crime/README.md

 * Tableau online

 ## Data source
 * Name: Chicago crime data

 Description: This dataset reflects reported incidents of crime that occurred in the City of Chicago from 2001 to present.
-Size of data:  2GB(6209715 records) 6225789 now
+Size of data:  3GB(6209715 records)

 * Name: Weather data

 Description: The weather data of Chicago in one observing station.
 Size of data:  300MB(210000 records)

 * Name: storm events records

 Description: The severe weather detail in 2001 - 2015
 Size of data: 200MB (180000 records)